Stealth-R-D-LLC/stealth-key-tool/README.md

 derive private keys, addresses, and other essential information from HD mnemonics (typically 12, 18, or 24 word secret phrases).

+## Key Functionalities

+* Address derivation from any secret phrase for any coin according to BIP44.
+* Public and private key derivation, suitable for import (e.g. WIF).
+* **New**: Secret phrase generation and validation according to BIP39.
+* Minimal dependencies and open source for better security.

+## Example Use Case

+You had your favorite coin on a hardware wallet, but it stopped being supported, you need the private key to import into a mobile wallet without compromising the rest of your coins on your hardware wallet.

+Solution: just use **stealth-key-tool** on a secure, air-gapped machine and exctract your key.

+## Dependencies

 The **stealth-key-tool** relies on the [ecdsa](https://pypi.org/project/ecdsa/) package, the [pycryptodome](http://pycryptodome.readthedocs.io/) package, and is subject to security considerations therein.
 Please see especially the advice [here](https://pypi.org/project/ecdsa/#Security).

+## README Overview

 This README is divided into three parts.
 The first part covers the basics of HD wallets necessary to use this package.
 The second part describes the use